databricks/spark-training/strata_2013/index.md

 __Question: Can I specify the instances types while creating the cluster?__

-__Answer:__ These exercises have been designed to work with at least 3 slave machines and using instances of type __m2.xlarge__.
+__Answer:__ These exercises have been designed to work with at least 3 slave machines using instances of type __m2.xlarge__.
 You can also launch the cluster with different [instance types](http://aws.amazon.com/ec2/instance-types/).
-However, you should ensure two things.
+However, you should ensure two things:

 1. __Correct number of slaves:__ Make sure that the total memory in the slaves is about 54GB as the exercises are designed accordingly.
-   So if you are launching `m1.large` (which has 7.5 GB memory), then you should launch a cluster with at least 8 slaves.
+   So if you are using `m1.large` instances (which have 7.5 GB memory), then you should launch a cluster with at least 8 slaves.

    You can specify the instance type in the above command by setting the flag `-t <instance_type>` .
    Similarly, you can specify the number of slaves by setting the flag `-s <number of slaves>`.
-   For example, for launching cluster with 7 `m1.large` slaves, use
+   For example, to launching a cluster with 8 `m1.large` slaves, use

    ~~~
    ./spark-ec2 -i <key_file> -k <name_of_key_pair> -t m1.large -s 8 --copy launch ampcamp